 Damage to the liver due to heavy drinking over many years can also increase your risk of developing liver cancer.

 Over the past few decades, rates of liver cancer in the UK have risen sharply as a result of increased levels of alcohol misuse and it's estimated that 3-5% of people with cirrhosis will develop liver cancer every year.

-If you are concerned about Alcohol-related liver disease you should always contact emergency services by calling 000 or visit a hospital, nurse or doctor.
+If you are concerned about Alcohol-related liver disease, you should always contact emergency services by calling 995 or visit your nearest hospital's Emergency Department, polyclinic, nurse or doctor.

 The Ministry of Health's HealthHub website has more information on contact details for public hospitals and health services in Singapore.
 The HealthHub website also has more information on the causes, diagnosis and prevention of different diseases and conditions for people living in Singapore.